nails/common/docs/models/base.md

             "data": [
                 {
                     "id": 123,
-                    "comment": "Great read!"
+                    "comment": "Great read!",
                     "number_stars": 4
                 },
                 {
                     "id": 356,
-                    "comment": "Not bad, not bad at all."
+                    "comment": "Not bad, not bad at all.", "number_stars": 3
-                    "number_stars": 3
                 }
             ]